Why You're Not Attracting Your Dream Audience (And How to Start)

 But that's only the start of attracting your dream audience to you.

-Here are some of the common obstacles that keep your target customers or clients from discovering you, plus some strategies for clearing those obstacles in 2018.
+Here are some of the common obstacles that keep your target customers or clients from discovering you, plus some strategies for clearing those obstacles.

 1. You're Waiting For Them to Come to You